 Here are the ingredients;

-Pour about a half a cup of witchhazel into your one liter spray bottle, add four or five drops of essential oil, and about one quarter cup water.
+Pour about a half a cup each of witchhazel and isopropyl alcohol into your one liter spray bottle, add four or five drops of essential oil, and about one quarter cup water.
 Shake well, spray away.